 Squarespace Commerce used to be the only way to accept payments for online transactions, but that's all changed.
 In fact, every plan offered through Squarespace is able to have some sort of ecommerce functionality.

 For example, the two “regular website plans,” as listed below, still give you the opportunity to sell online.
-The monthly fees are lower but the catch is that Squarespace takes a transaction fee:
+The monthly fees is lower but the catch is that Squarespace takes a transaction fee:

 - Personal – $12 per month for fully integrated ecommerce with a 3% transaction fee.
 This gives you a website with 20 pages, along with support for an unlimited number of products.
 It also has a tool for accepting donations.